Safrudin Tahar

-Safrudin Tahar (born 13 December 1993) is an Indonesian professional footballer who plays as a defender for Liga 1 club PSM Makassar.
+Safrudin Tahar (born 13 December 1993) is an Indonesian professional footballer, who plays as a defender for Liga 1 club Malut United.

 Club career

 PSIS Semarang

-After failed his trial on Persik Kediri, Safrudin Tahar choose PSIS Semarang as his team.
-He play 23 times and scored 1 goal in his first season and bring PSIS Semarang to a quarter-final, but unfortunately PSIS Semarang can not qualified to the next stage because of match fixing scandal.
+After he failed his trial on Persik Kediri, Safrudin Tahar chose PSIS Semarang as his team.
+He played 23 times and scored 1 goal in his first season, bringing PSIS Semarang to a quarter-final, but PSIS Semarang did not qualify to the next stage because of match fixing scandal.
 But Tahar escaped sanctions, so his contract was extended by PSIS Semarang.
-In 2017, Tahar helped the club win third-place of Liga 2 after winning 6-4 over Martapura in December 2017 and automatically promote to Liga 1.
+In 2017, Tahar helped the club win third-place of Liga 2 after winning 6-4 over Martapura in December 2017 and was automatically promoted to Liga 1.

 Borneo F.C.
 Samarinda

 In 2021, Safrudin Tahar signed a contract with Indonesian Liga 1 club Borneo Samarinda.
 He made his debut on 10 September 2021 in a match against Persik Kediri.

 PSM Makassar

 Safrudin was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.
 He made his league debut on 29 August 2022 in a match against Persib Bandung at the Gelora B.J.
 Habibie Stadium, Parepare.